On the gap between cluster dimensions of loop soups on $\mathbb{R}^3$ and the metric graph of $\mathbb{Z}^3$: Preliminaries

-\item[$\diamond$] Recall in Lemma \ref{lemma_crossing_loop_mass} that the number of loops in $\mathfrak{L}[r,R]$ decays exponentially.
-Given that $\ell$ is a loop in $\mathfrak{L}[r,R]$, its crossing number $\xi(\ell)$ also decays exponentially.
-This is because the energy cost of each backward crossing path (i.e., the probability for the diffusion $X_\cdot^{\mathbb{R}^d}$ starting from $\bm{\mathcal{C}}(R)$ to hit $\bm{\mathcal{C}}(r)$) is uniformly bounded away from $1$.
-Taken together, these two facts yield the exponential decay of $\kappa$; detailed calculations can be found in \cite[Lemma 2.4]{cai2024high}.
+\item[$\diamond$] It follows from Lemma \ref{lemma_crossing_loop_mass} that the number of loops in $\mathfrak{L}[r,R]$ decays exponentially.
+Moreover, for any loop $\ell \in \mathfrak{L}[r,R]$, its crossing number $\xi(\ell)$ also decays exponentially.
+This is because the energy cost of each backward crossing path (i.e., the probability for the diffusion $X_\cdot^{\mathbb{R}^d}$ starting from $\bm{\mathcal{C}}(R)$ to hit $\bm{\mathcal{C}}(r)$) is bounded away from $1$.
+Taken together, these two facts yield the exponential decay of $\kappa$ (detailed calculations can be found in \cite[Lemma 2.4]{cai2024high}).
 To be precise, for any $d\ge 3$, there exists $C>0$ such that for any $R>r>0$ and $l\ge 1$,

-\item[$\diamond$] Conditioned on $\mathcal{F}_{\mathbf{yz}}$, the crossing paths $\{\eta^{i}_j\}_{1\le j\le \kappa,i\in \{1,-1\}}$ are independent.
+\item[$\diamond$] Conditioned on $\mathcal{F}_{\eta}^{\pm}$, the crossing paths $\{\eta^{i}_j\}_{1\le j\le \kappa,i\in \{1,-1\}}$ are independent.
 Moreover, for any $1\le j\le \kappa$, $y\in \bm{\mathcal{C}}(r)$ and $z\in \bm{\mathcal{C}}(R)$, when $\eta^{1}_j$ starts from $y$ and ends at $z$, its distribution is given by